 We only see the two steps in front of us so we don’t step out at all.

-But scary or not, change does come.
+Scary or not, change comes.
 We grow and heal and become.
 We learn to trust the journey, make small adjustments to our direction, and if we don’t quit we end up somewhere good.
 Maybe not where we expected, exactly.
 But good.

 We gain more clarity about what we want and what we’re good at as we step out, not before.
 We make mistakes but learn that our imperfection does not exclude us from a beautiful life or beautiful relationships.
 But we only find those when we choose growth, when we choose to do the messy work – to peel and prune and chop away everything that no longer serves.

 Like the lies we’ve believed about our worth.
 Unforgiveness.
 Bitterness.
 Addiction, mean self-talk, isolation.
 Trying to keep up or make others like you, not dealing with the deeper truth that you still don’t like yourself.

 If you want to spend some time getting clear on what you want and ditching the rest, I’ve got some questions that can help.
 Give yourself at least an hour to settle in and journal out the answers and see what comes up for you.

 (One student said: Krista helped me realize SO many things about myself in the past few weeks.
 I’m starting to feel like the life-loving, knowledge-seeking, carefree and, dare I say, RADIANT girl that I once was.
 I remembered that she existed… just wasn’t quite sure how to find her again.
 With your help and the support of the lovelies in this group I have hope again.
 Thank you from the bottom of my heart.
 I would definitely recommend this course and look forward to taking more myself. -Roxanne R.)

 11 QUESTIONS TO END THE YEAR ON PURPOSE

 1. What do you want?
 If you’re telling yourself the full truth – what do you want?